Australian Institute of International Affairs

 The Australian Institute of International Affairs (AIIA) is an Australian research institute and think tank which focuses on International relations.
 It publishes the Australian Journal of International Affairs.
 It is one of the oldest active private research institutes in Australia.

-The current National President of the AIIA is Allan Gyngell AO, the former executive director of the Australian Office of National Assessments.
-The current National Executive Director is Dr Bryce Wakefield.
+The current National President of the AIIA is Heather Smith who succeeded Allan Gyngell, the former executive director of the Australian Office of National Assessments.
+The current National Executive Director is Bryce Wakefield.

 Overview

 The institute's current mission statement is that it wants Australians to "know more, understand more, and engage more in international affairs."
 According to the institute's then-president, Richard Boyer, writing in 1947:The day is long past when the issues covered by the Institute are matters of intellectual and group concern only.
 The Institute is designed to leave its mark to some good purpose on the actual turn of events.
 It does so not by espousing any policy – indeed, it is strictly prevented by its constitution from endorsing or propagating any point of view.
 It does aim, however, to strike firmly at the heart of the problem by setting up means whereby research into international issues may be carried out and information of a factual nature may be disseminated, and also to act as a forum wherein those competent not only to give information but to express views may do so without any limitation and without unwanted publicity.The AIIA Constitution still prevents the institute from endorsing any position on international affairs.
 In contrast to other think tanks that focus on providing the government with policy advice, key officers of the institute emphasise the AIIA's role as a forum for public discussion.
 According to the institute's National Executive Director Dr Bryce Wakefield the AIIA is "completely apolitical, so we can genuinely say that we are not pushing an agenda and we are not promoting our own people."